dariahazaparu/Article/README.md

 - included pagination on the get endpoint for articles - not available in front end
 - included validation logic for create and update on an article.
 - used dependency injection for services.
+- used SQLServer for database - make sure the connection string is filled.

 Article.Service.API -> contains the direct access to data features (as a microservice) Article.Web -> simple front end design to illustrate the endpoints from API